Westminster system: Characteristics

-Most of the procedures of the Westminster system originated with the conventions, practices, and precedents of the Parliament of the United Kingdom, which form a part of what is known as the Constitution of the United Kingdom.
-Unlike the uncodified British constitution, most countries that use the Westminster system have codified the system, at least in part, in a written constitution.
+Most of the procedures of the Westminster system originated with the conventions, practices, and precedents of the Parliament of the United Kingdom, which form a part of an assemblage that together is understood to form a largely unwritten—an unconsolidated but cognisable—Constitution of the United Kingdom.
+Unlike this uncodified—or at least not codified in a single place—British constitution, most jurisdictions using a variant of the Westminster system have codified their system, at least the bones of it, in a unitary basic law that has usually been entitled a constitution.